Literature Awaits

 Age Range: Ages 4–8

-Evaluation: Bright, rhythmic text and motion-filled illustrations create an energetic, immersive story that celebrates perseverance and family connection.
+Evaluation: The bright, rhythmic text and the motion-filled illustrations create an energetic, immersive story that celebrates perseverance and family connection.

-Usage: Use for read-alouds tied to SEL, goal-setting, and stamina, or as a springboard for nature, geography, and outdoor safety discussions.
+Usage: This could be used for read-alouds tied to SEL, goal-setting, and stamina, or as a springboard for nature, geography, and outdoor safety discussions.

 Appeal: Kids will love the adventure, the playful call-and-response feel of the language, and the vivid tropical setting packed with things to notice.